Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

 from which we can define $T=1/\beta$ (temperature) and $\mu=\alpha/\beta$ (Gibbs chemical potential) which are global thermodynamic quantities of the whole system.
 Notice that the partial derivatives must be evaluated at the extremum, which highlights the role of equilibrium states.
-Recall that one of the hallmarks of the problematic nature of lack of extensivity was the inability to derive equations like (3).
 We take the definability of these quantities and relations as another proof of the applicability of equilibrium statistical mechanics over and above non-equilibrium statistical mechanics.
 Furthermore, this also supports the claim that $N \rightarrow \infty$ should be taken as the salient limit to recover macroscopic quantities within SGS instead of the $N, V \rightarrow \infty$ (constant $N/V$) thermodynamic limit.
 The latter might be the correct limit to adopt for short-range interacting systems if we want to recover macroscopic quantities, but there is no reason to believe it is true for every kind of system and thus we should instead be open to employing different limits in other contexts if we want to recover those kinds of coarser-grained features.
 This can help to address Callender's worry about the arbitrariness of adopting this limit.\footnote{We return to the justification of this limit in §5.
 In that section we also explain why the $N \rightarrow \infty$ limit deserves the name of \textit{thermodynamic} limit.}

 Wrapping up, we have established several results.
 We have demonstrated that equilibrium, stability, extensivity, a viable `thermodynamic' limit, and certain macroscopic quantities and relations can all be recovered in SGS in certain regimes and provided certain idealisations.
 We thus made a strong case for the viability of equilibrium statistical mechanics in SGS, at least to an important extent, beyond non-equilibrium descriptions.
 However, two worries remain: